 How do we achieve this massive shift?
 Jackson argues that measures to prevent climate change should be enforced through human rights law – for example, the rights to food, water and development.
 Human rights courts could treat serious ecological damage such as mining and deforestation as human rights issues, blocking developments that cause climate change.

 So by making the transition to a low carbon society a human rights issue, human rights organisations can put pressure on governments to ensure that long term strategies for carbon reduction are drawn up, adhered to and if necessary enforced by legal action.
-This idea is similar to barrister Polly Higgins’ idea of drawing up the crime of ‘ecocide’, where significant damage to the environment becomes a crime against the planet.
+This idea is similar to the late barrister and campaigner Polly Higgins’ idea of drawing up the crime of ecocide, where significant damage to the environment becomes a crime against the planet.
 But in Jackson’s premise, it’s the rights of humans to a decent life and environment, rather than the rights of the environment itself that would be protected.

 And his suggestions for achieving ‘lasting prosperity’?
 Well, for a start we all need to consume less “stuff” and to seek a type of prosperity outside the conventional trappings of affluence: within relationships, family, community and the meaning of our lives and vocations in a functional society that places value on the future.
-I completely agree and indeed I wrote about some of this in this blog last October (albeit not so eloquently).
 I’ve ordered my copy of Prosperity Without Growth today and am looking forward to reading it.